Guest Blog by Dena Dyer

 Carey and I heartily agree!

 Dena Dyer is an author, speaker, editor, and teacher.
-Her first book with her creative and talented hubby, Carey Love at First Fight: 52 Story-Based Meditations for Married Couples, releases this September from Barbour Publishing.
+Her first book with her creative and talented hubby, Carey Love at First Fight: 52 Story-Based Meditations for Married Couples.
 The Dyers live in Granbury, Texas, with their two sons.